CyrilCermak/modular_architecture_on_ios/README.md

 `Framework`.
 The statically linked library is known as the `Static Library`.

-Actually, at this point, we might say there is third.
-A short note deserves also Swift Package and Swift Package Manager (SPM).
+Actually, at this point, a short note deserves also Swift Package and Swift Package Manager (SPM).
 SPM is part of the Swift's ecosystem rather than Apple's.
 A swift package describes how a source code should be attached to a target, leaving up to the swift package developer if static or dynamic linking is used.
 By default, SPM uses static linking and similarly as a Framework can have additional resources attached to it.
 SPM is not designed to share a compiled executables, it is designed to share source code files with ease.
-It also became a common practice to share a xcframework via SPM, in that case SPM servers just as a wrapper around the attached compiled binary.
+It also became a common practice to share a `XCFramework` via SPM, in that case SPM servers just as a wrapper around the attached compiled binary.

 ![Xcode Framework Types](assets/FrameworksType.png)